crocs-muni/ECTester/docs/TESTS.md

  - non-prime field in the prime-field case
  - reducible polynomial as the field polynomial in the binary case

-This test suite also does some additional tests with corrupting the field parameter:
+This test suite also does some additional tests with corrupting the parameters:
  - Fp:
    - p = 0
    - p = 1